jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

    Do you see the change in the console messages?
    Do you see the change when directly accessing the server with the browser?

-* Instantiating the official extension template
-* Creating a virtual environment and installing the Python package in development mode
-* Installing the extension into JupyterLab
-* Building the extension
-* Running JupyterLab
-* Testing that it's working
-* Making a trivial change
-* Testing again

 💾 **Make a Git commit and push to GitHub now!**

 <TODO: When should they have created a repo on GitHub?>

+## What just happened?

+We know how to get started: we learned how to instantiate a new extension from the official template and set it up for development.

+We know how to iterate: we learned that the JupyterLab extension development loop is...

+* Make a change to the code.
+* Shut down JupyterLab (`CTRL+C`) and rebuild the extension with `jlpm build`.
+* Start JupyterLab with `jupyter lab`.

+Now we have all the knowledge we need to keep iterating on our extension!
+🎓 Well done!

 ## Beyond "Hello, world"